Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The promotion and marketing of pharmaceuticals, including both prescription-only and over-the-counter products, are primarily governed by the Drug Administration Law, the Advertising Law, the Rules for the Examination of Pharmaceutical Advertisements and the Examination and Release Standards of Pharmaceutical Advertisements.

-In principle, pharmaceutical advertising content must strictly adhere to the drug labels approved by the China Food and Drug Administration (CFDA) and carry important information such as contraindications and adverse reactions.
-The advertising content must be examined and approved by local food and drug administrations (FDAs) before the drug advertisement can be released.
+In principle, pharmaceutical advertising content must strictly adhere to the drug labels approved by the China National Drug Administration (CNDA, formerly the China Food and Drug Administration) and carry important information such as contraindications and adverse reactions.
+The advertising content must be examined and approved by local drug administrations (DAs) before the drug advertisement can be released.

 In addition, only over-the-counter drugs can be advertised directly to the consumer.
 Prescription drugs can be advertised only in designated medical and pharmaceutical journals intended for healthcare professionals.